There is so much to contemplate when it comes to running your home.

 Your heater shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
 Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every utility bill.

 But how should I know if it’s time to replace my heater?

 The following warning signs can help you determine if you just need a quick maintenance visit or if it’s time to replace your current heater.

 1. Frequent Repair Costs

-It is common for a heating system to eventually need a part replacement or a little attention once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much mending along the way.
-A few indications that your system may be in need of replacing are below:
+It is common for a heater to eventually need a part replacement or a little TLC once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much mending along the way.
+A few signs that your system may be in need of replacing are below:

 - constantly accruing bills simply to keep your house comfortably warm.

 A general rule to remember: if yearly repair costs reach half of the present value of the heating system, then it’s likely time to replace your furnace.